-HRA is offering a workshop to all interested HRA members, held in Philadelphia from 12pm on Wednesday May 1st to 1pm on Thursday May 2nd.
+HRA is offering a workshop to all interested HRA members, held in Philadelphia from “lunch to lunch”.
 The workshop will be designed and facilitated to:

 - Increase members’ awareness of the benefits and challenges of collaboration, the “best-practices” leading to sustained collaboration.